Shyan1943/p4/README.md

 9. Refer to <a href="https://www.w3schools.com/html/html_formatting.asp" target="_blank">w3school HTML Text Formatting</a> to format the appearance of the text on web page
 10. Refer to <a href="https://docs.djangoproject.com/en/3.1/topics/forms/" target="_blank">Django Documentation</a> to change the form display at the same row
 11. Refer to <a href="https://css-tricks.com/almanac/properties/l/line-clamp/" target="_blank">The line-clamp property truncates</a> text at a specific number of lines.
-12. Refer to <a href="https://docs.djangoproject.com/en/3.1/ref/forms/fields/" target="_blank"> the empty_label attribute</a> to change the dropdown default text label from "---------" to what you like, or can disable the empty label entirely by setting empty_label to None
+12. Refer to <a href="https://docs.djangoproject.com/en/3.1/ref/forms/fields/" target="_blank">the empty_label attribute</a> to change the dropdown default text label from "---------" to what you like, or can disable the empty label entirely by setting empty_label to None
+13. Refer to <a href="https://docs.djangoproject.com/en/3.1/topics/http/views/" target="_blank">Django Returning errors 404 </a> to redirect error 404 back to the homepage & error notification message is given.

 # ACKNOWLEDGEMENTS
 I received inspiration for this project from :